Introducing our partners: Part 3

 How and since when do we collaborate with Ghost Diving?

 In 2016, we approached Healthy Seas to present our idea for Bracenet.
 They were thrilled – and since then, we are not only networked with Healthy Seas, but also with Ghost Diving!
 Our two partners collaborate closely with each other: After all, Ghost Diving is one of the founding members of Healthy Seas along with Aquafil and Star Sock.
 In many places, Healthy Seas organises the recovery missions with the Ghost Divers – that’s why our support for Healthy Seas is also supporting Ghost Diving.
-With the help of our donations of 90,000 € as well as others’ donations, they were able to expand their activities, upgrade their equipment and grow their diving teams from 50 to 170 members.
+With the help of our donations of 150,000 € to Healthy Seas and Ghost Diving, alongside others’ donations, they were able to expand their activities, upgrade their equipment and grow their diving teams from 50 to 250 members.

 Where does Ghost Diving recover nets?

 Ghost nets are a global problem and require a global solution.
-What started as a volunteer project in the Netherlands in 2009 is now a worldwide movement: Ghost Diving Adriatic, Costa Brava, Egypt, Greece, Ireland, Korea, Lebanon, New Zealand, Poland, Malta and Philippines have collectively recovered hundreds of tons of ghost nets.
+What started as a volunteer project in the Netherlands in 2009 is now a worldwide movement: Ghost Diving The Netherlands, Adriatic, East Med, Egypt, Germany, Greece, Hong Kong, Korea, Lake Iseo, New Zealand, Poland, Portugal, Philippines, Spain, United Kingdom and USA have collectively recovered hundreds of tons of ghost nets.
 And their influence goes beyond their respective waters – because Ghost Diving is, like us, part of the Global Ghost Gear Initiative to fight against ghost nets in a worldwide network.

 How does the recovery of ghost nets take place?